ldrobnik/exoplanets/README.md

 Planets that meet the search criteria are displayed as tiles, ordered by increasing distance to the planetary system.

-After clicking one of the tiles, a modal with detailed information is displayed.
+After clicking one of the tiles, a modal is displayed providing detailed information about a given planet.

 ## Technicalities